 Listing 2.
 A easy navbar

-Listing 2 specifies a flex structure with the flex Tailwind class.
-It also specifies the justify-content material: place-in between type with justify-in between and justify-items: middle with items-middle.
+.
 You can commence to see how Tailwind’s utility courses present a form of shorthand for designs.

-Following, Listing 2 uses the h-28 utility to give the navbar a set top of 7rem.
+.
 The heights and widths in Tailwind are ordinal numbers that are related with rem values (far more details on top utilities listed here).

-The history of the navbar is set with bg-blue-four hundred.
+.
 Tailwind hues stick to a residence-coloration-intensity format in this situation history, blue, and four hundred.

-Finally, a padding of left and ideal twenty is set with the syntax you have currently seen: px-twenty.
+Finally, a padding of left and ideal twenty is set with the syntax you have currently seen: px-twenty

 Responsive layouts in Tailwind